 Labradoodles look different than Goldendoodles because they are born with different colored coats and with coats that have a different consistency.
 A Labradoodle will typically have shorter, wirier fur that comes in a larger variety of colors such as black, chocolate, red, cream, white, yellow and parti-colored coat.
 Many first generation Labradoodles shed because of their wiry coat.

 At Crockett Doodles, we work only with f1b (sometimes called second generation) Labradoodles.
 A f1b Labradoodle is first generation back-crossed.
-So we take a first generation Labradoodle that got a nice coat and breed it back to a poodle.
-A first Goldendoodle will usually have longer, wavy fur that will usually be golden (caramel), cream, apricot or red.
+So we take a first generation Labradoodle (50% Lab and 50% Poodle) that got a nice coat and breed it back to a non-related Poodle.
+A first generation Goldendoodle will usually have longer, wavy fur that will usually be golden (caramel), cream, apricot or red.

 When dealing with a f1b Labradoodle or Goldendoodle, they both typically share the non-shedding, hypoallergenic coats that have become so desirable in Doodle varieties so whether you choose Labradoodle or Goldendoodle your dog will more than likely be safe for any family members with allergies.
 If you’re getting a multigenerational (f1b) variety from a reputable breeder.

 I tell people that Labradoodles are like your high school senior class president.
 Labradoodles are confident, dependable, and love to have a task to handle.
 Goldendoodles are a bit more like your high school senior class Mr. Personality (maybe even the class clown).
-The guy who was always back-slapping, telling jokes, and the life of the party.
+Goldendoodles are like the guy who was always back-slapping, telling jokes, and the life of the party.